-1. The Burj Khalifa stands at 828 meters (2,716.5 feet) tall, soaring over Dubai.
+1. The Burj Khalifa height is a staggering 828 meters (2716.5 feet) tall, soaring over Dubai.
 It’s three times as tall as the Eiffel Tower and nearly twice as tall as the Empire State Building.
-Laid end to end, it pieces stretch over a quarter of the way around the world.
+Laid end to end, its pieces stretch over a quarter of the way around the world.
+It’s cloud-piercing height is certainly one of the most impressive facts about Burj Khalifa.

-2. Aside from holding the World Record for being the tallest building in the world, Burj Khalifa holds six other World Records: tallest freestanding structure in the world, highest number of stories in the world, highest occupied floor in the world, highest outdoor observation deck in the world, elevator with longest travel distance in the world, and tallest service elevator in the world.
+2. Aside from holding the world record for being the tallest building in the world, the Burj Khalifa holds six other world records.
+The Burj Khalifa is also the tallest freestanding structure in the world, has the highest number of stories in the world, has the highest occupied floor in the world, has the highest outdoor observation deck in the world, has the elevator with longest travel distance in the world, and has the tallest service elevator in the world.

-3. The weight of the concrete is equivalent to 100,000 elephants.
-The total weight of aluminum used on Burj Khalifa is equivalent to that of five A380 aircraft.
+3. One of the most mind blowing Burj Khalifa facts is how much the materials weigh.
+To put things in to perspective, the weight of the concrete is equivalent to 100,000 elephants.
+The total weight of aluminum used on the Burj Khalifa is equivalent to that of five A380 aircraft.

-5. It has the longest single running elevator, which is 140 floors.
-The elevators go 10 meters per second and are among the fastest in the world.
-It took us approximately only one minute to reach the observation deck on the 124th floor.
+5. Some Burj Khalifa trivia about the elevators: the building has the longest single running elevator, which is 140 floors.
+The Burj Khalifa elevator speed is 10 meters per second, making the elevators among the fastest in the world.
+The Burj Khalifa elevator time to reach the observation deck on the 124th floor is only one minute.

-6. The tip of the sphere of the Burj Khalifa can be seen up to 95 kilometers away.
+6. One of the lesser known and more interesting facts about Burj Khalifa is that the tip of the sphere of the Burj Khalifa can be seen from up to 95 kilometers away.

-7. At the peak of construction, 12,000 workers worked on the building per day.
+7. Fairly known Burj Khalifa information is that at the peak of construction, 12,000 workers worked on the building per day.

-9. Excavation began in January 2004.
+9. Exactly how long did it take to build the Burj Khalifa?
+Excavation began in January 2004.
 Six years later, the Burj Khalifa finally opened in January 2010.

-10. Burj Khalifa is designed to resemble the Hymenocallis flower; the central core emerges at the top and culminates in a sculpted spire.
+10. Another of the Burj Khalifa interesting facts is that it is designed to resemble the Hymenocallis flower.
+The central core emerges at the top and culminates in a sculpted spire.

 Know Before You Go